This country-specific Q&A provides an overview of Employment and Labour laws and regulations applicable in Romania.

 Does the employer have to obtain the permission of or inform a third party (e.g local labour authorities or court) before being able to validly terminate the employment relationship?
 If yes, what are the sanctions for breach of this requirement?

-the total number of employees employed by the employer, and their categories;
+the total number of employees at employer level and their categories;

-the number and categories of employees to be made redundant;
+the number and categories of employees to be dismissed;

-the criteria used to select employees for redundancy, which must comply with statutory provisions and any applicable collective agreement;
+the criteria used to select employees for dismissal;

-the measures envisaged by the employer with a view to limiting the number of redundancies;
+the measures envisaged by the employer in order to limit the number of dismissals;

-the measures envisaged by the employer to mitigate the consequences of the collective redundancies, including the compensation to be granted to the redundant employees, in line with the law and any applicable collective agreement;
+the measures envisaged by the employer to mitigate the consequences of the collective dismissal, including the compensation to be granted to the dismissed employees;

-the start date of the redundancies, or the period over which they will be implemented; and
+the start date of the dismissals, or the period over which they will be implemented;

-the deadline for the trade union or employee representatives to make proposals for avoiding or reducing the planned redundancies.
+the time limit within which the trade union/or employee representatives can make proposals for avoiding/ reducing the envisaged dismissals.

 What protection from discrimination or harassment are workers entitled to in respect of the termination of employment?

-The following grounds shall constitute prohibited grounds of dismissal: race, nationality, ethnicity, colour, language, religion, social origin, genetic traits, gender, sexual orientation, age, disability, chronic disease, HIV infection, political choice, family situation or responsibility, affiliation or trade union activity, affiliation to a disadvantaged category.
+Any direct or indirect discrimination against an employee, discrimination by association, harassment or victimization, based on the criteria of race, nationality, ethnicity, colour, language, religion, social origin, genetic traits, sex, sexual orientation, age, disability, chronic non-communicable disease, HIV infection, political choice, family situation or responsibility, union membership or activity, membership in a disadvantaged category is prohibited.

 What are the possible consequences for the employer if a worker has suffered discrimination or harassment in the context of termination of employment?

-Other sanctions may involve the obligation of the employer to bear the costs of psychological counselling that the employee needs, for a reasonable period established by the occupational physician or even the withdrawal/suspension of the operating license, in the case of legal entities, depending on the nature of the deed.
+The court may also order that (i) the employer bear the costs of psychological counselling that the employee needs, for a reasonable period set by the occupational physician and/or (ii) the functioning authorization be withdrawn/suspended, in the case of legal entities.

 Are any categories of worker (for example, fixed-term workers or workers on family leave) entitled to specific protection, other than protection from discrimination or harassment, on the termination of employment?

-The dismissal protection provided by the Labour Code shall not apply in the cases where the dismissal results from the employer’s bankruptcy, judicial reorganisation (a restructuring or liquidation procedure ordered by a court) or dissolution of the employer.
+The above prohibitions are not applicable in the cases where the dismissal results from the employer’s bankruptcy, judicial reorganization (a restructuring or liquidation procedure ordered by a court) or dissolution of the employer.

 Are workers who have made disclosures in the public interest (whistleblowers) entitled to any special protection from termination of employment?